adrienpoly/rubyvideo/app/views/page/privacy.md

 **Effective Date: March 31, 2025**

-RubyVideo.dev and RubyEvents.org respect your privacy.
+RubyEvents.org respects your privacy.
 This policy outlines how the iOS app and website handle your data.

 ## 1. Information We Collect